 and otologists is equipped with many tools and strategies to help patients with tinnitus, but first we need to assess your condition.

 There are several goals we hope to accomplish when we evaluate a patient’s tinnitus:

-- Determine is your tinnitus is subjective (experienced only by you) or objective (detectable to your audiologist)
+- Determine if your tinnitus is subjective (experienced only by you) or objective (detectable to your audiologist).

 TINNITUS TEST: STEP-BY-STEP

 During a tinnitus evaluation at one of our Louisville tinnitus and hearing loss clinics, an audiologist may administer:

 - A complete physical examination of your auditory system.

 - A pure-tone and ultra-high frequency audiometry test.

 - An otoacoustic emissions test.

 - Additional tests, studies and evaluations as needed.